cn-uofbasel/PiCN/PiCN/Playground/docs/eventually_available_data.md

 ### Starting Nodes

-Open a terminal and type the following commmand to start a packet forwarding node:
+Open a terminal and type the following commmand to start a packet forwarding node on UDP port 9000:

 ```console
 you@machine:~$ picn-heartbeat-forwarder --port 9000
 ```

-...tod... explanation

-Type in another terminal the following command to start the computation server:
+Type in another terminal the following command to start the computation server on UDP port 8000:

 ```console
 you@machine:~$ picn-heartbeat-server --port 8000
 ```

-... todo.. explanation

 You should see something similar to the following.